javiearth/git-course/git-course.md

 ```
 PRACTICE:
-1. Only if you didn't do it before: create a new one, make some changes, save the stash, switch to another branch.
+1. Only if you didn't do it before: create a new branch, switch to that one, make some changes in one of the files, save the stash, switch to the previous branch.
 2. Switch again to the new branch.
 3. Open recipe.md and take a look.
 4. List the stash.